WalkingNL/Coding/SHELL/vim.md

   set statusline=%F
   ```

-The %F will be replaced with the full path to the current file
+The %F will be replaced with the full path to the current file.